-- Assessment, admission, and management of patients. - Outpatient and ward consultation assessment and follow-up. - Maintenance of progress notes. - Attending departmental teaching sessions and seeking any additional learning experiences they desire by discussion with consultants, other departmental staff, or the Director of Undergraduate Education. - Completion of a patient log sheet. - Attending organized teaching sessions, which are considered a priority.
+- Assessment, admission, and management of patients. - Outpatient and ward consultation assessment and follow-up. - Maintenance of progress notes. - Attending departmental teaching sessions and seeking any additional learning experiences they desire by discussion with consultants, other departmental staff, or the Director of Undergraduate Education. - Completion of the 6.2 log. - Completion of required EPAs - Attending organized teaching sessions, which are considered a priority.